-One in eight people on the planet go hungry for extended periods every year.
+One in nine people on the planet go hungry for extended periods every year.
 Most are farmers and their children.
 The causes of hunger are well understood and predictable.
 Repeated cycles of hunger, and its nutritional impacts, cause large-scale disruptions.
 For example, 315,000 women die each year in childbirth due to low iron levels.
 The impacts of hunger are long-lasting and can even be multi-generational.

 Understanding how climate matters is key.
 Governments, development agencies and nongovernmental organizations have made considerable investments to improve crop yields of small-holder farmers and support resilient and sustainable development.
 Such programs are often implemented with little understanding about whether the proposed strategy may actually make farmers more vulnerable to climate.
 Good climate adaptation projects need to consider a range of time scales; however, many projects often use data directly from end-of-century global climate models without considering if those longterm simulations adequately capture what farmers might face over the next several growing seasons.

 Understanding existing national policies and practices is also essential.
 In order to create the availability and use of the best possible climate information at relevant time scales to support decision making, we first need to understand the decision options and processes.
 These include farming practices, political landscapes, national markets and trade policies, responsible institutions’ technical capacity, as well as the relationships between institutions.

 Columbia’s intellectual leadership applied to programs of global impact.
 ACToday is addressing these issues by partnering with leading external, international organizations that have already initiated very ambitious and important programs around the world to target food security, nutrition and sustainable food systems.
 We’re bringing in contributions from fields in which Columbia University is a recognized leader, offering access to disciplines such as climate, anthropology, nutrition, economics and human behavior.